M

 She learns the language.
 Every single day.
 Rachel has been studying Khmu for three years and still makes mistakes.
 She mispronounces tones and accidentally says the word for “buffalo” when she means “bridge.”
 The Khmu women laugh with her, not at her.
 Language learning is the most unglamorous and most essential thing a missionary does.
 You cannot share the deepest truths of God in a language you learned from a textbook.
 You need the language of lullabies, the language people think in and dream in and whisper secrets in.
 That takes years.

 She lives among the people.
 Rachel does not live in a compound behind walls.
 She lives in a village house with a bamboo floor and a tin roof.
 She eats sticky rice and laap and morning glory stir-fried with garlic.
 She fetches water.
 She helps thresh rice during harvest.
 She has calluses on her hands.
 She chose, deliberately, to make her life look like the lives of her neighbors.
 This is not poverty tourism.
 This is incarnation.
+Hudson Taylor did the same thing in China over a century ago — he shaved his head, wore Chinese clothing, and ate Chinese food so the gospel would arrive in a voice the people recognized.
 The same way Jesus left heaven and became a human being, walking our roads and eating our food and sleeping under our sky, a missionary leaves home and becomes a neighbor.
 The missionary lives among the people, works alongside them, like them, never above them.

 She builds relationships.
 Rachel’s closest friend in the village is Kham, a sixty-three-year-old grandmother who knows every medicinal plant in the forest.
 Rachel has spent hundreds of hours with Kham, cooking together, walking together, sitting in silence together during the rainy season when the trails turn to mud and there is nothing to do but wait.
 Trust is not built in a day.
 It is built in a thousand ordinary days.